AdamNiederer/cov/README.md

 If the coverage file is not stored in the same directory as the source file, the list `gcov-coverage-file-paths` can be set to contain additional paths, relative to the source path, to search.
-For example, with this configarion the current directory and the subdirectory `cov` will be used:
+For example, with this configuration the current directory and the subdirectory `cov` will be used:

 ```lisp